 New arrivals to Houston may find this former Western Frontier's urban sprawl overwhelming at first.
-For starters, it is the fourth-largest city in the US, and the wider metropolitan area has a population of more than 7 million people.
-That said, Houston has much to offer its residents, from a low cost of living and plenty of job opportunities to a warm climate and endless things to see and do.
+For starters, it is the fourth-largest city in the US, and the wider metropolitan area has a population of close to 7 million people.
+That said, this Texan giant has much to offer its residents, with a good quality of life, plenty of job opportunities, a warm climate and endless things to see and do.

 The city has undergone a revitalisation in recent years that's engendered a buzz of innovative restaurants, quirky art galleries and a cultural consciousness that's transforming blighted neighbourhoods into attractive residential and entertainment areas.
 As a result, newcomers to Houston will find that the city is what they make of it.